wri/sentinel-tree-cover/README.md

 This repository contains the source code for the project.
 The preprint of the publication is available [on arXiv](https://arxiv.org/abs/2005.08702).
 The model achieves **95% accuracy** and **94% recall** at the 10m scale across 1100 2-hectare plots distributed globally.

+# Citation
+John Brandt & Fred Stolle (2021) A global method to identify trees outside of closed-canopy forests with medium-resolution satellite imagery, International Journal of Remote Sensing, 42:5, 1713-1737, DOI: 10.1080/01431161.2020.1841324

 # Examples
 ![img](references/screenshots/demo.gif?raw=true)